futufeld/brainfunc/README.md

 #### `next`

-Implement the `next` function, which shifts the cursor of the given `Zipper` one position to the right if it is possible to do so.
+Implement the `next` function, which returns the given `Zipper` shifted one position to the right if the shift is possible.
 Examples:

 ```
 next (Zipper [3,2,1] 4 [5,6,7]) == Just (Zipper [4,3,2,1] 5 [6,7])